 You can get a rail connection to Ennis, via Limerick, and then catch the bus.
 All the main cities in Ireland are connected by train including Dublin, Galway, Cork and Belfast.
 You can also take the train to Galway and get a bus from there.
 Visit Irish Rail for more information.

 The ride to the Cliffs is part of The Wild Atlantic Way and is one of the best untapped motorcycle roads in Ireland.
-For your convenience, the Cliffs of Moher has motorcycle only parking facilities in the public car park, and helmet and tank bag drop.
+For best rates please pre-book in advance.

 Car rental is available at Shannon Airport – with a good choice of hire companies available – and you can get here by road from both the Limerick and Galway directions.

 On your arrival you should park in the main car park on the opposite side of the road from the visitor centre.
 You can purchase your admission ticket at the entry cabins which includes unlimited car parking.

 If you are a disabled driver or passenger, you need make your way to the public car park and the attendant at the entry cabin will advise and direct you to the available spaces in the area designated for disabled parking.